team-mayes/team-site/_pages/team.md

 Award and ACS Chemical Computing Group Research Excellence Award.
 She deferred begining her position at the University of Michigan to be a postdoctoral scholar in the Voth Group at the University of Chicago, where she modeled proton transport in transmembrane proteins.
-At the University of Michigan, she workrs to elucidate protein-sugar interactions for applications in renewable energy and glycobiology.
+At the University of Michigan, she works to elucidate protein-sugar interactions for applications in renewable energy and glycobiology.

 # Graduate Students